ClaireH03/105-Unit-3/README.md

 ## What can I do with this data subset?
-People who are looking for data about correlations between childhood poverty, income, and populations who are not proficient in English in North Carolina can utilize this data subset.
+People who are looking for data about correlations between childhood poverty, uninsured children, and populations who are not proficient in English in North Carolina can utilize this data subset.

 ## Visualizations of the Data by County